Melodie15/fatimrobbins.codequiz.github.io/README.md

 <img src="Screenshot-project.png" alt="project image">

-> AS A coding bootcamp student
+> AS A JavaScript professional
   I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers